It could be another couple of weeks before the Diamondbacks get

 there, as well."

---LHP Terry Mulholland (elbow inflammation) will throw off the
+--LHP Terry Mulholland (elbow inflammation) will throw off the mound on

 Monday in Phoenix and then will probably begin a short rehab assignment in the